-The flow through outlets on your vehicle allow outside air to enter your vehicle while it is moving.
-Outside air will also enter your vehicle while the air-conditioning compressor is running.
+The flow-through outlets on your vehicle allow outside air to enter your vehicle while it is moving.
+Outside air will also enter your vehicle while the air conditioning compressor is running.

-Use the thumbwheels located in the center and on the sides, to change the direction of the air flowing through the outlets.
+Use the thumbwheel on the outlets to change the direction of the air flow.